cloudsmith-io/cloudsmith-maven-wagon/README.md

 ## Scala/SBT

+### Deployment Configuration

+#### Library Dependency

 Cloudsmith uses [sbt-aether-deploy](https://github.com/arktekk/sbt-aether-deploy) to wrap/use this library for publishing within SBT.

-#### Library Dependency

 To bring the library into your Sbt project, add the following to your project `project/plugins.sbt` file: